Search

 Filtering with Where Clauses

-clause is the primary mechanism for filtering records.
+The where clause is the primary mechanism for filtering records.
 It supports:

 - Property Matching: Filter by exact values, string patterns, numeric ranges, etc.